-46 Raising and movement of queen bees [s 50, s 51(a), (c)]
+47 Movement of queen bees [s 50, s 51(a), (c)]

-- (1) A registered beekeeper may raise queen bees and queen cells and move queen bees with any escort bees, and queen cells within a single premises. - (2) A registered commercial beekeeper may move or cause the movement of queen bees with any escort bees, and queen cells: - (a) from the Varroa mite general emergency zone into the Varroa mite surveillance emergency zone, and - (b) within the Varroa mite general emergency zone. - (3) A registered commercial beekeeper may only move queen bees with any escort bees, and queen cells if the beekeeper has: - (a) completed the Tocal Varroa mite online training in the 12 months before the date of the movement, and - (b) completed at least one alcohol wash in accordance with the alcohol washing requirements in clause 12 and notifying the Department as required by that clause. - (4) A registered commercial beekeeper must ensure that any queen bees, escort bees or queen cells that are moved in accordance with this clause: - (a) are moved in a secure container that prevents them from coming into contact with any other bees, and - (b) remain in the secure container until they arrive at the premises at which they will be placed into a hive. - (5) A registered commercial beekeeper who moves a queen bee with escort bees, or queen cells between premises under this clause must make a record of the following and retain that record for a period of 5 years: - (a) the location where the queen bee was bred, - (b) the date on which movement occurred, and - (c) details of the original and destination premises.
+- (1) A registered beekeeper may move or cause the movement of queen bees with any escort bees, and queen cells from the Varroa mite general emergency zone into the Varroa mite surveillance emergency zone. - (2) A registered beekeeper who moves queen bees with any escort bees, and queen cells under (1) must: - (a) complete the Tocal Varroa mite online training in the 12 months before the date of the movement, and - (b) complete at least one alcohol wash in accordance with the alcohol washing requirements in clause 13 and notify the Department as required by that clause. - (3) A registered beekeeper must ensure that any queen bees, escort bees or queen cells that are moved in accordance with this clause: - (a) are moved in a secure container that prevents them from coming into contact with any other bees, and - (b) remain in the secure container until they arrive at the premises at which they will be placed into a hive. - (4) A registered beekeeper who moves a queen bee with escort bees, or queen cells between premises under this clause must make a record of the following and retain that record for a period of 5 years:

+- (a) the location where the queen bee was bred, - (b) the date on which movement occurred, and - (c) details of the original and destination premises.